w3c/wai-media-guide/content/users-orgs.md

 * [Media Accessibility User Requirements](https://www.w3.org/TR/media-accessibility-reqs/)
 * [[Involving Users in Web Projects for Better, Easier Accessibility]](/planning/involving-users/)

-## Benefits to Organizations {#benefits}

-{% include image.html src="market-reach.svg" alt="" class="normal right" %}

-Organizations that make their audio and video accessible can realize benefits such as:
-* Increased traffic and website use by people with and without disabilities, for example, in the [situations described below](#situations).
-* Better user experience for all and improved customer satisfaction.
-* Better indexing by search engines.

-Benefits to organizations are illustrated in these other resources:
-* The business case includes **case study data** from adding transcripts, and more on how accessibility can [increase your market reach](https://www.w3.org/WAI/business-case/#increase-market-reach).
-* Benefits of transcripts and captions to a university are mentioned in a [**user story/persona** of an online student who is hard of hearing](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent).
-* Some benefits of captions are illustrated in a 1-minute [**Video** on Captions.<br>
-{% include image.html src="captions-video-still.jpg" alt="" class="normal video" %}](https://www.w3.org/WAI/perspective-videos/captions/)

 ## Used by People With and _Without_ Disabilities {#situations}

-Accessible audio and video is **essential for people with disabilities**, and is **useful for everyone** in a variety of situations.
+Accessible media is **essential for people with disabilities**, and is **useful for everyone*.
+Accessibility features are also used by people _without_ disabilities in a variety of situations.

 For example, transcripts can be:
 * Skimmed or read rather than watched or listened to.
 This is significantly easier and quicker for many users.
 Sometimes people want to skim the transcript first before deciding whether or not to play the media.